| | |

 a political lobby -- as opposed to a professional association of attorneys -- it came last week in a letter e-mailed by ABA

 President Michael Greco to ABA members.
+The bulk of the letter read:

 The U.S. Senate last week adopted with no hearings and with little debate